 If you think you may have the virus, both Medicare and Medicaid pay for testing and treatment.
 Contact your doctor and stay away as best possible from other people.
 Typical symptoms include fever, cough and shortness of breath.

 One challenge with containing the spread of the virus through testing and treatment is that people may have the coronavirus without knowing it, as it can take up to two weeks after getting the virus for symptoms to appear.
-Some people never exhibit symptoms.
+Centers for Disease Control and Prevention head, Dr. Robert Redfield, says that one in four people with the novel coronavirus never exhibit symptoms.

 As with the flu, most people recover from the coronavirus.
 But, a small percentage of cases are fatal.
 Older adults and people in poor health are at greatest risk.
 Unfortunately, unlike the flu, for now, there is no coronavirus vaccine.